 - Has any licensing authority refused to issue you a license or ever revoked, annulled, canceled, accepted surrender of, suspended, placed on probation, refused to renew a license, certificate or multistate privilege held by you now or previously, or ever fined, censured, reprimanded or otherwise disciplined you?

 - Within the past five (5) years have you been addicted to and/or treated for the use of alcohol or any other drug?

 - Within the past five (5) years have you been diagnosed with, treated or hospitalized for schizophrenia and/or psychotic disorder, bipolar disorder, paranoid personality disorder, antisocial personality disorder, or borderline personality disorder?

 - You may answer “No” if you have completed and/or are in compliance with TPAPN for substance abuse.
 Further information may be found at www.TPAPN.org.

-Further information concerning eligibility issues and the declaratory process can be located at the Board of Nurse Examiners website – www.bon.texas.gov.
+Further information concerning eligibility issues and the declaratory process can be located at the Texas Board of Nursing website – www.bon.texas.gov.